-Unless the removal is due to an immediate threat to the life or safety of the student or others, as discussed in Section III.B. of this policy, a student will not be removed from class for disruptive behavior unless two written incident reports have been filed with school administrators and provided to the student's parents/guardians concerning two prior incidents of disruptive behavior.
+A student may not be removed from class for disruptive behavior unless two written incident reports have been filed with school administrators and provided to the student's parents/guardians concerning two prior incidents of disruptive behavior.
 Upon removal, the teacher will file a "Student Removal Form" (attached to this policy) with school administrators.
 The teacher will include any other documentation supporting the removal including, but not limited to, the previous two incident reports.
-The only exception to this requirement occurs when the life or safety of students and/or other individuals are threatened.
-In such instances, the threat to life or safety will be documented in the incident report.